shubham-yadavv/foodmart-UI/README.md

 # foodmart

-1: type "pip install pymysql" in Python's command prompt
+1: install and import pymysql

-2: type "pip install tabulate" in Python's command prompt
+2: install and import tabulate

 3: then create a database named "bill" in your sql